Music Authority may collect a share of sales or other compensation from the links on this page.

 The Cambridge SoundWorks name has long been synonymous with high-quality audio.
 When I was younger, a Cambridge hi-fi system was the cream of the crop, the kind of stereo you could buy once and hang onto for the next 30 years.
 At first, Cambridge SoundWorks resisted dipping their toes into the Bluetooth speaker market, preferring instead to maintain its focus on hi-fi stereo systems.
 But as the demand for hi-fi stereos has dwindled, Cambridge SoundWorks had to adapt in order to survive.

 Their first rounds of Bluetooth speakers (the OontZ Angle 1 and OontZ Angle 2) were well-received: they offered comparable quality to bigger-name Bluetooth speaker companies like Jawbone and Bose, but at a fraction of the price.
 The biggest problem with their first two speakers was striking the right balance between clarity and bass, but with the OontZ Angle 3, Cambridge SoundWorks appears to have solved that mystery.

-Oontz Angle 3 Product Overview
+Oontz Angle 3 Plus Review - Overview

 There are three versions of the OontZ Angle 3, all with varying features: the OontZ Angle 3, OontZ Angle 3 PLUS, and OontZ Angle 3XL.
 (Since I only own the standard OontZ Angle 3, I’ll do my best not to speculate about the performance of the 3 PLUS and the 3XL.)
 Each of the speakers are compatible with IOS and any other Bluetooth-capable smartphone, so no matter what kind of phone you have, rest assured it’ll work with the OontZ Angle 3.
 And if you have an Echo Dot or a Kindle, the OontZ Angle 3 will work with those devices as well.